mowais-ac/react-redux-webpack-sass-ssr/README.md

 JavaScript applications are tough to setup either.
 Either for development or for production, or set things up yourself manually.
 Aiming to fill this void, this repository is a tool that abstracts all complex configuration needed for both SPA's and SSR applications into a single dependency giving you the awesome user as well as developer experience with webpack.

 ## How to install & run on localhost?
-To run in localhost please open your terminal and run `npm run start:dev` from the directory, after successful compilation you will able to open with `http://localhost:3000`
+To run in localhost please open your terminal, go the project folder and run `npm install` then run `npm run start:dev`, after successful compilation you will able to open with `http://localhost:3000`

 ## How to build for production?
 Its just one step to make build for production.
 You just need to run a command from your favourite terminal `npm run build:prod`.
 This will compile all your code into single directory `dist` that you can find on the root of your project.